 Israeli army says multiple targets hit by fire from Lebanon

 The sudden burst of violence raised the prospect of a wider round of fighting between Israel and the Lebanese militant group Hezbollah.
-Israel has been bracing for a possible response from Hezbollah following a series of alleged Israeli strikes on Iranian and Hezbollah targets in recent weeks.
-The bitter enemies, which fought a monthlong war in 2006, have appeared to be heading toward renewed hostilities in recent weeks.
+The bitter enemies, which fought a monthlong war in 2006 that ended in a stalemate, have appeared to be on a collision course in recent weeks amid a series of covert and overt Israeli military strikes and Hezbollah vows of revenge.

+Lebanese Prime Minister Saad Hariri held telephone calls with U.S. Secretary of State Mike Pompeo as well as an adviser to French President Emmanuel Macron urging Washington and Paris as well as the international community to intervene in the volatile situation.

+Israel considers Iran to be its greatest enemy, and Iran-backed Hezbollah to be its most immediate military threat.
+Hezbollah has an experienced army that has been fighting alongside the forces of Syrian President Bashar Assad in Syria's civil war, and it is believed to possess an arsenal of some 130,000 missiles and rockets.

 There was no word on casualties.

+In Lebanon, the Israeli shelling was concentrated on areas close to the border near the villages of Maroun el-Ras and Yaroun, triggering some fires.

-In Lebanon, Hezbollah said the unit that carried the attack on Israel was named after two operatives who were killed in an Israeli airstrike on Syria on Aug.
+Hezbollah said the unit that carried out the attack on Israel was named after two operatives who were killed in the Israeli airstrike on Syria on Aug.
 24. It said one of its units had destroyed an Israeli military vehicle and wounded the people inside.

-Straight after the attack, Israeli artillery fired shells on the Lebanese side of the border including the village of Maroun el-Ras triggering fires.
+Earlier Sunday, the Lebanese army had claimed an Israeli drone violated the country's airspace and dropped flammable material on fields, triggering a fire that was extinguished shortly afterward by residents.

-Israel and Hezbollah are bitter enemies that fought a monthlong war in 2006 that ended in a stalemate.
-Despite their deep hostility, they have largely refrained from direct fighting for the past 13 years.
+Despite Israel and Hezbollah's deep hostility, they have largely refrained from direct fighting for the past 13 years.

 The military said it had encouraged residents near the northern border with Lebanon to stay indoors and ordered public bomb shelters to open.